fabieu/sureflap-api/README.md

 # SureFlap API
+This project provides a standalone RESTful API for [SureFlap Products](https://www.surepetcare.com/en-gb).The main functionality of this API is to provide a wrapper for the official SureFlap API for maintainability, simplicity and connectivity.
+This enables you to call the API from a variance of IoT devices and other applications more easily.
+The API is completely written in Python3.
+And the best is, you can get started within a few minutes.
+Just check out the documentation below.

 ## Getting started

+### Requirements
+- Python 3.X
+- pip (already installed with Python3)

 ### Installation

-Clone this repository to any directory on your linux machine
+Clone this repository to any directory on your machine

 ```bash
 git clone https://gitlab.com/home-automation-fabieu/sureflap-rest-api.git